c272/site/content/blog/language/Year-in-Review-2023.md

 It seems I haven't learned, as this is yet another literary "must-read" from an author I had previously enjoyed the works of, following in the not-so-prestigious footsteps of Mishima's 金閣寺 from last year.
 Having quite enjoyed the unique writing style and sharp humour of "**69 sixty nine**", I decided to read the debut work of 村上龍, **限りなく透明に近いブルー**.
 This book is a hazy collection of events from a period of insane partying and drug abuse in 沖縄, mostly centered around the "protagonist" リュウ, however there is almost no structure or plot to the entire affair.

-From start to finish, the book is comprised almost exclusively of graphic descriptions of drug abuse, sex, domestic violence and the crazed actions of (quite clearly mentally ill) individuals under the influence, flicking between these at a sickening pace.
-It's pretty much got down the trifecta of taboo topics for writing anything in the online world today, and was throughout not a particularly enjoyable experience, despite some glimpses of Murakami's excellence.
+From start to finish, the book is comprised almost exclusively of graphic descriptions of drug abuse, sex, domestic violence and the crazed actions of (quite clearly mentally ill) individuals under the influence, flicking between these at a whirlwind pace.
+It's pretty much got down the trifecta of taboo topics for writing anything online, so I won't write too much about the specific contents here, but was throughout not a particularly enjoyable experience, despite some glimpses of Murakami's excellent off-the-wall descriptive writing.

 The one saving grace of this text is its length - it is considerably short at a mere 176 pages.
-That's not to say it felt short, however, upon finishing, I felt this had quite overstayed its welcome.
+That's not to say it felt short, however, upon finishing, I felt this had slightly overstayed its welcome.
 Perhaps I'm just a prude, but besides the quite well-written ending segment, this was one I had to force myself through.
 That alone, in my opinion, makes it deserving of the bottom spot on this list.
+There wasn't actually much I read through this year that was thoroughly mediocre, which I'll take as a win.

 That's my best and worst of 2023, all that remains now is to fill in the rest!
 Below I'll write a short, few sentence review of every book I've read this year, along with a star rating out of five.
 I've tried my best to combat my recency bias here, but reviews for things I read towards the end of the year will still probably end up being more detailed.
 This year's list, unlike the last, is not in chronological order, but in convenience order.

 <div class="review-header">
   <div class="review-header-left">
     <h3 class="review-title">小説 ほしのこえ</h3>
-    <span class="review-subtitle">新海誠による - (<a href="https://www.amazon.co.jp/%E5%B0%8F%E8%AA%AC-%E3%81%BB%E3%81%97%E3%81%AE%E3%81%93%E3%81%88-%E8%A7%92%E5%B7%9D%E6%96%87%E5%BA%AB-%E5%A4%A7%E5%A0%B4%E6%83%91/dp/4041026288">Amazon</a>)</span>
+    <span class="review-subtitle">大場惑、新海誠による - (<a href="https://www.amazon.co.jp/%E5%B0%8F%E8%AA%AC-%E3%81%BB%E3%81%97%E3%81%AE%E3%81%93%E3%81%88-%E8%A7%92%E5%B7%9D%E6%96%87%E5%BA%AB-%E5%A4%A7%E5%A0%B4%E6%83%91/dp/4041026288">Amazon</a>)</span>
   </div>
   <div class="review-header-right">
     <p class="review-stars">★★☆☆☆</p>
   </div>
 </div>

+A very "fine" affair from start to end, detailing the story of a pair of childhood friends, one half of which becomes a child space fighter pilot (why?) and departs from the other, only for them to have an emotional reunion.
+Honestly can't remember most of the plot details of this book anymore, but you can definitely tell this is a debut work.
+That, combined with the odd dual penmanship from 大場惑 and 新海誠, makes this a very middle of the road read for me.

 <div class="review-header">
   <div class="review-header-left">